akka-samples/changelog-agent/README.md

 # github-changelog-summarizer

-## Design sketch

-Entity representing each github repo to track, and what target audiences to provide summaries for.

-timer checking releases at some interval, when there is a release, trigger LLM workflow

-feed release note to LLM for summary, provide tool to read more details in issue/ and PR descriptions, LLM should make a summary of most important features, separate lists of all features, all bugfixes and dependency bumps.
-It should filter out changes to the build infrastructure and CI workflows.

-## What the sample does
+## What the sample is/does

+An Akka service that showcases Agentic AI

-Creates an improved summary, every time there is a release from a GitHub repository.
+The agent keeps track of and creates an improved summaries, every time there is a release from set up GitHub repositories.

 ## Design overview